“Nick was easy to deal with and worked hard to get me a favorable settlement. He made the process very smooth.”

 Nick spent the first eight years of his career as a high school teacher and coach, mostly in the Chicagoland area.
 After eight years of teaching, he returned to Iowa to Drake University Law School, where he graduated with high honors in 2008.
 During law school, Nick clerked at the Des Moines law firm of Hopkins & Huebner, P.C.
 After law school, he continued to work at Hopkins & Huebner, P.C., primarily helping clients with personal and work-related injuries.

 Nick cares about his clients and their cases, which has helped him to build a strong reputation with his clients and in the legal community over his career.
 Nick is dedicated to listening to the problems your injuries are causing and getting you the medical treatment and benefits that you deserve.
 Be it workers compensation, personal injury or mediation he is their for you

 In his time away from the office, Nick enjoys spending time with his wife and two young children as well as their extended family.
 He travels to watch Major League Baseball in different stadiums and enjoy live music whenever possible.
 He follows the Iowa Hawkeyes—either live or from home.

-Nick is a member of: Iowa Bar Association, Polk County Bar Association, Iowa Association for Justice, Iowa Association for Justice Workers Compensation Core Group and that I participate in the Polk County Volunteer Lawyers Program.
+Nick is a member of the Iowa Bar Association, Polk County Bar Association, Iowa Association for Justice, Iowa Association for Justice Workers Compensation Core Group and that he participate in the Polk County Volunteer Lawyers Program.